softindex/datakernel/examples/csp/README.md

 YOU(3)
 ```
 In this example ChannelSupplier represents an input and ChannelConsumer - output. `doProcess()` represents the main
 process of the example.
-In order to transform a ChannelSupplier with described process, the following lines are executed:
+In order to transform a ChannelSupplier with described process and print out the result, the
+following lines are executed:

 ```java
 CommunicatingProcessExample process = new CommunicatingProcessExample();